stanley-1/tp/docs/UserGuide.md

 ### Add a contact: `add n/NAME p/PHONE_NUMBER ...` <a name="add"></a>

-Adds a contact to SociaLite.
+This command adds a contact to SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `add n/NAME p/PHONE_NUMBER [t/TAG]…​ [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​ [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]`
 * To add a contact to SociaLite, you must provide the **name of the person** and a **unique phone number**!
-* A contact can have any number of tags and dates (including 0).
+* You can add any number of tags or dates (including 0) for a contact.
-* A contact can have a handle under each of these 5 social media platforms: *Facebook, Instagram, Telegram, Tiktok & Twitter*.
+* You can add handles from any of these five social media platforms: *Facebook, Instagram, Telegram, TikTok and Twitter*.

 </div>

 <div markdown="block" class="alert alert-success">
-**:heavy_check_mark: Example:** `add n/David Tan p/91082942`
+**:heavy_check_mark: Example:** `add n/David Tan p/91082942 t/neighbour fb/tan.david tele/d_av_id`

 Adds a new contact named "David Tan" with phone number "91082942" to SociaLite.
+The contact is tagged as 'neighbour' and has a facebook handle and telegram handle.
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `add n/Annie Wan p/98571082 t/Friend fb/annie.wan ig/ann.wan tele/annie tiktok/annie.wan2 date/birthday:1999-02-12:yearly`

-Adds a new contact named "Annie Wan" with phone number "98571082" to SociaLite.
+This command adds a new contact named "Annie Wan" with phone number "98571082" to SociaLite.
 The contact has a tag, a date, and 4 social media handles as shown below.
 ![01_add](images/UG/01_add.png)
 </div>